When we talk about technologies that really change life, we often talk about technologies that offer accessibility and autonomy to disabled people.

 This terrible and well-known degenerative disorder causes fatigue and paralysis of the skeletal muscles.
-There is no cure, and severely compromises patient autonomy.
+There is no cure, and severely compromises the autonomy of patients.

 Today Kinova Robotics has offices in Canada, Germany and the United States.
 His robotic arm has improved tremendously, especially in precision movements.

-“It allows people to perform everyday actions that may seem simple to many of us.
+“It allows people to perform everyday actions that may seem simple to so many of us.
 Think about having a drink, opening a door or putting on makeup.
 Previously, such things were completely impossible for anyone to do.
 It really does provide more independence - we've collected stories from people who are proud of what they managed to do in just a few days.
-It is moving ”.
+It's moving. "

 One of these stories is about Mary Nelson, an 11 year old with spinal muscular atrophy, who uses his Jaco robotic arm to look after the horses on his family farm (in the picture)

 “True, younger users learn at supersonic speed.
 I recently saw a 7-year-old boy master the robotic arm in minutes to have a drink.
 Even on older patients, however, learning is quite easy and quick, " says Woolverton.

 The biggest challenge, however, is not to teach patients what they can do with a robotic arm.
 It is to equip as many patients as possible.
 In Germany it is simpler, because devices such as Jaco are covered by the medical and insurance system.
 Elsewhere, not everyone can afford it.